manuelfritsche/flow-consistency/README.md

 ### Optical Flow

-Follow the steps in [Pyflow](https://github.com/pathak22/pyflow) to install the optical flow.
+We tested two different versions of optical flow:
+ 1. [Pyflow](https://github.com/pathak22/pyflow), which is very easy to use
+ 2. [PWC-Net](https://github.com/sniklaus/pytorch-pwc), which is more accurate.

-Make sure to save the repository in the main folder.
+Install the flow you want to use and make sure to save the repository in the main folder.

 ### Data